Molcas/OpenMolcas/doc/source/users.guide/environment.rst

   An environment variable to set up a hard limit for allocated memory (in Mb).
   If is not specified, then it takes value of MOLCAS_MEM.
 Otherwise, the (MOLCAS_MAXMEM-MOLCAS_MEM) amount of RAM will be primarily used for keeping files in memory (FiM), or allocating Distributed Global Arrays.
-  *Note that this setting is available only in MOLCAS compiled without Global Arrays.*
+  *Note that this setting is available only in |molcas| compiled without Global Arrays.*

   .. xmldoc:: <KEYWORD MODULE="ENVIRONMENT" NAME="MOLCAS_MAXMEM" APPEAR="Max Memory" KIND="INT" LEVEL="ADVANCED">
               %%Keyword: MOLCAS_MAXMEM <advanced>